rpetrucelli/AI-Agent-Evaluator/README.md

 ## Test LLM Agent Evaluator

 ## Description
-This is a data analysis agent that is inspired by the DeepLearning.AI course "Evaluating AI Agents" It will query GPT 4.0 mini to query data from a database (in this test case just a file contained in `/data`), run an LLM analysis on the data, and generate a visual representation of the data
+This is a data analysis agent that is inspired by the DeepLearning.AI course "Evaluating AI Agents".
+It will promt GPT 4.0 mini to query data from a database (in this test case just a file contained in `/data`), run an LLM analysis on the data, and then generate a visual representation of the data.

 ## How to run data analysis agent
  1) optional: instantiate venv